A Yank at Oxford: Plot

-A cocky American athlete named Lee Sheridan (Robert Taylor) receives a scholarship to attend Cardinal College, University of Oxford in 1937.
-At first, Lee is reluctant to go to the college owing to his father, Dan's, (Lionel Barrymore) limited income, but he finally does attend.
-Once in England, Lee brags about his athletic triumphs to Paul Beaumont (Griffith Jones), Wavertree (Robert Coote), and Ramsey (Peter Croft) on the train to Oxford.
+A cocky American athlete named Lee Sheridan receives a scholarship to attend Cardinal College, University of Oxford in 1937.
+At first, Lee is reluctant to go to the college owing to his father, Dan's, limited income, but he finally does attend.
+Once in England, Lee brags about his athletic triumphs to Paul Beaumont, Wavertree, and Ramsey on the train to Oxford.
 Annoyed, they trick Lee into getting off the train at the wrong stop.
 Lee, however, does make his way to Oxford where the students attempt to trick him again, this time into thinking that he is getting a grand reception.
 Seeing through the deception, he follows the prankster impersonating the Dean and after chasing him is thrown off and ends up kicking the real Dean of Cardinal (Edmund Gwenn) before retreating.
 This begins a contentious relationship between them when Lee reports to apologize.

-Lee considers leaving Oxford but stays on after being convinced by Scatters (Edward Rigby), his personal servant.
-Lee meets Elsa Craddock (Vivien Leigh), a married woman who "helps" the new campus students, and starts a relationship with Paul Beaumont's sister Molly (Maureen O'Sullivan).
-Lee makes the track team by outpacing other runners while wearing a cap and gown.
-Just when he begins to fit in, he is hazed for refusing to rest during a crucial relay race at a track meet and pushing his replacement Paul out of the way in his zeal to win.
-In a fit of anger, Lee goes to a pub, which students are forbidden to frequent, to confront Paul, finding him in a private booth with Elsa.
-He starts a fight with Paul but Wavertree warns them of the arrival of the Oxford University police, the "Bullers".
-Lee and Paul run and when they are almost caught by one of the Bullers, Lee punches him.
-Paul is called before the Dean, who fines him and warns him for hitting the Buller.
-He is scorned for revealing it was Lee who did it, and Lee is soon the favorite of Paul's old friends.
-Molly begins to see Lee again, but he still feels regretful for what has happened between him and Paul.
+Lee considers leaving Oxford but stays on after being convinced by Scatters, his scout.
+Lee meets Elsa Craddock, a married woman who "helps" the new campus students, and starts a relationship with Paul Beaumont's sister Molly.
+Lee makes the track team by outpacing other runners while wearing a tweed suit, cap and gown.
+Just when he begins to fit in, he refuses to rest during a crucial track meet against Cambridge and pushes Paul, his replacement in a relay race, out of the way in his zeal to win, silencing the appalled audience.

-Lee begins rowing for Oxford University Boat Club and in the bumps race for Cardinal's boat club, tries to make amends to Paul after winning a race, but Paul rejects the offer of friendship.
-Despite this, Lee still helps Paul by hiding Elsa in his own room when Elsa is looking for Paul.
-The Dean catches the two of them together and expels Lee from Oxford.
-Lee's father, Dan, comes for the races having not heard of Lee's expulsion from Oxford University.
-When Lee tells him that he had been having an affair with Elsa, Dan believes he is lying.
-Judging from Lee's effusive letters about Molly, he feels that Lee could not possibly have had an affair with Elsa.
+That evening he is hazed with the traditional Oxford funeral march and debagging, to the Dean's delight.
+Scatters explains that the students do not consider his win a victory, and assures him there is no disgrace.

+Lee goes to confront Paul in a pub—out of bounds to students—and finds him in a private booth with Elsa.
+He starts a fight with Paul but Wavertree warns them of the arrival of the "Bullers" the Oxford University police.
+Lee and Paul run and Lee punches the Buller.
+Paul is called before the Dean, who fines him and warns him for hitting the Buller and associating with Elsa.
+Paul reveals it was Lee who did it, but Lee is happy to let Paul take the rap.
+Lee is soon the favorite of Paul's old friends.
+Months pass.
+Molly goes out with Lee, and Paul sees Elsa secretly.